sampsyo/mblite/README.markdown

     $ ./mblite.py --init
     $ ./mblite.py --import /path/to/mbdump
+    $ ./mblite.py --index

 Supply the path to the PostgreSQL data dump directory as the argument to the second command.

 After a good long while, this will create a database called `mblite.db` containing a full copy of the MusicBrainz snapshot.
-When I ran this most recently, it took a few hours and the database file ended up about 2 GB in size.
+When I ran this most recently, the import took a few hours and the database file ended up about 2 GB in size.

 [mbdownload]: http://wiki.musicbrainz.org/Database_Download